hurbios/gomoku/README.md

     - Poetry shell: run `poetry shell` and inside shell `pytest`
 - Test coverage
     - For coverage test and report, run a script: `sh test.sh`
+        - This runs tests with env param `ITER_DEPTH=4`.
+This will increase the test time and can take minutes.
     - There is a Github Actions workflow that runs the coverage (see the badge for coverage percentage)

 ## Lint
-- Pylint config is created with: `poetry run pylint --generate-rcfile >> .pylintrc`
+- Pylint config was created with: `poetry run pylint --generate-rcfile >> .pylintrc`
 - The pylint can be run with: `poetry run pylint src`
     - (This might take a few seconds to output something)
 - There is a Github Actions workflow that runs the pylint (click the badge to see results)